 Disaster Recovery Volumes

-A disaster recovery volume is a volume that stores data in a backup cluster in case the whole main cluster goes down.
+A disaster recovery (DR) volume is a special volume that is mainly intended to store data in a backup cluster in case the whole main cluster goes down.
 Disaster recovery volumes are used to increase the resiliency of Longhorn volumes.